a0xnirudh/docs/pages/Roadmap/roadmap.md

 summary: Kurukshetra is currently in its very early stage.
 A lot of features and enhancements will added to the framework coming down the lane.
 A few of them are listed here.
 ---

-Kurukshetra is fairly a very new project is currently in its very early stage.
+Kurukshetra is fairly a very new project, and is currently in its early stage.
 A lot of feature requests and enhancements are already planned and will be added to the framework in a periodic manner.

 * Support for more **programming languages** including but not limited to Java, NodeJs and Ruby on Rails.